 Hint: You must store the new Formica in the room you intend to mount It.
 The time should exceed 48 hours to allow the laminate to adjust to compression and expansion to lessen bubbling.

 Is there a Difference Between Laminate and Formica?

 There is a minor difference between laminate and Formica.
 Laminates were invented to replace the overly expensive stone materials and woods.
 Nowadays, you will find various brands manufacturing laminates.

 Formica is commonly known to assist in home renovation applications.
 Formica remains the brand name ratified by the founders of laminate.
-But, the traits of these two products are what create the world of a difference if compared.
+But, these two products’ traits create a world of a difference if compared.